 2. Encouraging children to accept touch

 At first the staff were a little concerned about introducing touch to children that they did not know very well.
-But they found that Story Massage helped to create trust and security, so actually contributed to healthier, interactive relationships between pupils and staff.
+But they found that the programme helped to create trust and security, so actually contributed to healthier, interactive relationships between pupils and staff.
 “Staff know the importance of interacting in a respectful way, using a nurturing voice and choosing the best position for the child,’ says Heather, “The children are always asked if we may give them a story massage and thanked at the end.
 As the staff got to know the children they became increasingly skilled at interpreting responses and making appropriate adjustments to pressure and choice of strokes.”

 3. Scheduling Story Massage sessions